What do you get when you have itchy skin, ugly shirts, spotty glasses, and a broken coffee maker? Certainly not a date!

-Magnetic systems are considered a bit controversial.
+Magnetic water softeners systems are considered a bit controversial.
 There are conflicting studies surrounding their effectiveness.
-But for those who do use a magnetic or electric water descaler, they’re more than happy with the results.
+But for those who do use a magnetic or electric descaler, they’re more than happy with the results.

 The systems are clipped onto incoming pipes where they set up a magnetic field which changes the electromagnetic properties of the mineral build-up, preventing it from collecting in pipes and causing damage.

-Based on water softner comparisons, salt based water softener systems are by far the most popular.
+Based on comparisons, salt based units are by far the most popular.
 But knowing that there are other options will help you make an informed decision about what’s best for your home.

 Scale, or limescale, is a hard, off-white chalky deposit that collects on surfaces due to hard water.
 It’s not only an eyesore in bathrooms or on kitchen faucets but can cause serious damage to your pipes and appliances.

 As already mentioned, hard water has high levels of calcium and other minerals.
 When water is heated, these minerals will precipitate out, leaving build-up in pipes and appliances.

 Scale can cause clogs or damage in pipes and drastically shorten the lifespan of your appliances, like coffee makers and dishwashers.